-Red Fort is an UNESCO World Heritage Site
+Red Fort is a UNESCO World Heritage Site

 Red Fort has a Mumtaz Mahal

-Shah Jahan’s love for his wife Arjumand Banu Begam, also known as Mumtaz Mahal, did not just stop at Taj Mahal in Agra.
-He built a Mumtaz Mahal (palace or resort) for his wife in Red Fort too.
-This was a quarter for royal women.
-Currently, Mumtaz Mahal is home for Red Fort Archaeological museum.
+Shah Jahan’s affection for his beloved wife, Arjumand Banu Begam, famously known as Mumtaz Mahal, extended beyond the Taj Mahal in Agra.
+He commissioned a Mumtaz Mahal, resembling a palace or retreat, within the confines of the Red Fort.
+These quarters served as a residence for royal women.
+Presently, the Mumtaz Mahal premises house the Red Fort Archaeological Museum.

-Walls of Red Fort were not damaged during the rebellion
+The Walls of Red Fort were Not Damaged during the Rebellion